 Reading is one of my favourite pastimes and I’m passionate about books, but brain fog usually makes it hard for me to concentrate to read more than a few pages at a time.

 The only exceptions to this are when a book absolutely fascinates me, or when it has the right combination of simple language and engaging story.
-Nora Roberts is a bestselling author, the reviews of this are enthusiastic, and the book was recommended by someone I follow and admire on Twitter, so although it’s not my usual thing, I thought I’d give it a go and see if it fell into either of the two above categories.
+Nora Roberts is a bestselling author, the reviews of this are enthusiastic, and Year Zero* was recommended by someone I follow and admire on Twitter, so although it’s not my usual thing, I thought I’d give it a go and see if it fell into either of the two above categories.

 What’s the gist?